marcellbarsony/obsidian/Networking/Services/NFS/Usage.md

 sudo exportfs
 ```

-All hosts on this subnet well be able to mount to this NFS share.
+All hosts on this subnet well be able to mount to this NFS share

 ___